 Lacks suspension

-The Lectric XPedition is an incredible value in this category.
-You get a quality e-cargo bike with loads of power and versatility for hundreds of dollars less than the competition.
+The Lectric XPedition is one of the very best values in this category.
+A quality cargo bike with ample power and versatility for hundreds of dollars less than the competition.
 The XPedition uses a potent 750W hub motor capable of putting out 1310 watts at peak power.
-The 672Wh battery is the power behind its range and gives it the ability to haul 450 lbs.
-With its compact size and smaller wheels, it's easy to maneuver and can be transported on some bike racks.
-The compact size and smaller wheels also affect the bike's handling, making it feel less stable at speed.
-An excellent display and features like fenders, lights, a kickstand, and a telescoping seatpost add value to an already attractive package.
-As with other cargo bikes, their true potential comes after we add some accessories, and Lectric offers an entire range of useful accessories that expand this bike's versatility.
+The 672Wh battery provides the juice and gives it the ability to haul 450 lbs.
+Smaller wheels give this bike a compact form, making it easy to maneuver or even transport on some bike racks.
+The small wheels and short wheelbase also affect the bike's handling, making it feel less stable at higher speeds.
+An excellent display and features like fenders, lights, a kickstand, and a telescoping seatpost add value to this already attractive package.
+As with other cargo bikes, their true potential is unlocked by adding accessories, and Lectric offers an entire range of useful accessories that expand this bike's versatility.

-The XPedition has stellar performance, excellent utility, and a ride quality that we found enjoyable, but it might not be as polished as some other models.
-Budget shoppers rejoice, this bike is an outstanding value.
-There are myriad ways to outfit this bike and customize it to your needs; it's a winner.
-Users wanting cargo utility without the size should check out the foldable Lectric XP 3.0 sporting a rack capable of carrying 150 pounds, and even a passenger seat is available.
+The XPedition impressed us with its performance, utility, and ride quality.
+Our testers scored the bike well but found it less refined than models at twice the price.
+Budget conscious shoppers should rejoice, this bike is an outstanding value.
+There are numerous ways to outfit this bike and customize it to your needs; it's a winner.
+Users wanting some cargo utility without the cargo bike size should check out the foldable Lectric XP 3.0 sporting a rack capable of carrying 150 pounds, with an optional passenger seat.
 The XP 3.0 is so capable that those with light-duty needs should consider it a top contender.
-The bike rides so well that you'd never guess it was a folding model.
+The bike rides well enough that you'd never expect it had the ability to fold in half.

 Long-Term Thoughts: The XPedition was kept around for some additional testing after our review because it's such a compelling value, and we wanted to know how durable it was.
 We're happy to report that this bike has faired well.
 The quick-release pedals always felt unstable, so we replaced them with a pair of mountain bike pedals that feel secure and grippy.
 The stem developed a creaking sound that necessitated a deep dive and lubrication of its hinge mechanism.
 Brake pad wear on this bike has been above average, but it may have more to do with our loads of cargo than the quality of parts.